-Now the sector is starting to boom.
-Last year, 221 single and multi-family offices opened in the Republic, up from 129 in 2019 and just 22 in 2018.
-Singapore introduced the tax-efficient Variable Capital Company (VCC) legal structure in January last year, designed to attract the assets of family offices and fund managers.
+Singapore’s family office sector has recently been undergoing strong growth.
+About 400 family offices are currently operating in the Republic, while assets under management by Singapore based fund managers topped US$2.9 trillion by the start of 2020, according to government data.
+Singapore introduced the tax-efficient Variable Capital Company (VCC) legal structure in 2020, designed to attract the assets of family offices and fund managers.
 Singapore’s reputation as a safe haven has made it an appealing base for North Asia’s ultra rich to park their assets.
 High profile Western family offices have also launched, including Google co-founder Sergey Brin’s Bayshore Global Management.

 Unsurprisingly, headhunters note an increase in bankers, particularly private bankers, looking to join family offices.
 If you’re among this group, what should you expect when you make the move?
 Here are some of the key differences between banks and family offices.

 “While it’s always a plus to have private equity, M&A or private banking experience, working for a family office isn’t as easy as you may think and comes with its own challenges.
 What’s important to me is being personable, likeable and having a strong intellect to back your decision-making skills,” says Youssry Henien, chairman of Windsor Family Office.